twaslowski/blog/_posts/2025-12-02-terraform-multiple-environments.md

 `dev` environment is running a different version of your infrastructure than `prod`, which can lead to unexpected behavior when you finally deploy to production.

-Also, if you actually _do_ keep them in sync, that means that you have to exactly replicate every change twice, which violates the DRY (Don't Repeat Yourself) principle.
-This can lead to a lot of duplicated code and makes it harder to maintain your infrastructure.
+Alternatively, if you actually _do_ keep them in sync, that means that you have to exactly replicate every change twice, which violates the DRY (Don't Repeat Yourself) principle.
+This leads to a lot of duplicated code and makes it harder to maintain your infrastructure.

 ## What you should do instead

+There are a plethora of solutions for this problem.
+Some people use Terragrunt, others use Terraform Cloud, and some use workspaces.
+However, if you do not want to use any additional tooling, there is a "vanilla" Terraform solution that works quite well.

 I recommend the following structure: